EOCOnline/COVID-Testing/README.md

 VashonBePrepared.org pioneered a simple, no frills COVID-19 testing set-up that follows CDC guidence and can still be run by volunteers with proper training.

-We are making this available to other communities around the world as a potential model.
+We are making this available to other communities around the world as a proven model.

 Within this larger context, this particular site, at www.github.com/eoconline/Covid-Testing,